poldrack/poldracklab-staging.github.io/labguide/general_lab_policies.md

 ## Administrative requests

 The assigned administrative
-    assistant for the lab (currently Renee Schumm) should be the default person to send any administrative requests.
+    assistant for the lab (currently Diana Savastio) should be the default person to send any administrative requests.
 In the past, we have had issues where requests were coming from multiple members of our lab and/or to multiple administrative staff, which was not being